plumbis/cl-docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-2-Extensions.md

     overflow-y: auto;
   }
 </style>
-The purpose of a layer 2 extension from one data center to another is usually to support an application or a system that requires layer 2 adjacency.
+Layer 2 extension from one data center to another typically supports an application or a system that requires layer 2 adjacency.
 Some legacy applications require layer 2 adjacency for their operations and those systems---although fewer and fewer---continue to exist in enterprise environments. <!--???--> <!--Keeping in mind that modern era of cloud has already said his goodbye with layer 2 world, one can easily draw some conclusions out of this.
 As such that extending layer 2 domains across long distances is synonym with procrastination your life-long challenges and delaying a closure, which will eventually come back to you as a few technical troubles.
-Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer 2 across geographically separated datacenters. --> Layer 2 extensions are undesirable for the following reasons:
+Therefore, this option should be considered as last resort when an engineer has no other means of solving organizational and technical problems other than extending layer 2 across geographically separated datacenters. -->
+With the modern era of cloud computing, extending layer 2 domains across long distances is no longer a typical use case; consider this option as a last resort when you have no other way of solving organizational and technical problems other than extending layer 2 across geographically separated data centers.

+Layer 2 extensions are undesirable for the following reasons:
 - They can increase the chances of creating topological asymmetries.
 - Broadcast and multicast storms risk extending from one data center to others.
 - They can increase MTTR.
 - They are difficult to troubleshoot compared to a layer 3 extension because there is no clear demarcation between layer 2 and layer 3.
-- They require a layer 2 loop detection system on all ToR and leaf switches.
+- They require a layer 2 loop detection system on all ToR and leafs.

 By limiting the scope of the layer 2 network, you reduce the potential impact when problems occur.
 If it is not possible to avoid a layer 2 extension, it is crucial to keep the extended layer 2 broadcast domains to a minimum to limit MAC address advertisements and withdrawals.
 Extending layer 2 domains is the same as merging multiple broadcast domains; it creates a geographically separated large broadcast domain that is interconnected through a complex network over a distance.